Mythois/KurvKompisAppGroupProject/README.md

 The test are set up using vitest and should be covering both frontend and backend.

-You can run the component tests by running: npm run test (from the frontend folder)
+You can run the component tests by running: `npm run test` from GoCart/frontend/

 - Component tests: The component tests utilize vitest, a testing framework for React components.
 These tests focus on the functionalities of individual components, ensuring they perform as expected.